halcyondream/halcyondream.github.io/_posts/2023-09-19-buffer-overflow-stack-alignment.md

 lea    esp,[ecx-0x4]
 ```

-In short, the instruction is saying that the value in *ECX* will be subtracted by 4, then set as the address of *ESP*.
+In short, this instruction is saying that the value in *ECX* will be subtracted by 4, then set as the address of *ESP*.
 Let's rerun and see what's in *ECX* before and after that instruction:

 ```
 (gdb) b *(main+56)